Receiving earnings while you are claiming Employment Insurance benefits

 Note: You must report any earnings that are earned or generated while on claim even if they are received at a later date.
 If the amounts are paid after you stop receiving benefits, they must still be reported.
 You can do so by calling us at 1-800-206-7218.

-If you are claiming sickness or maternity benefits, we will deduct any earnings from your benefits on a dollar-for-dollar basis.
+If you are claiming EI sickness or EI maternity benefits, we will deduct any earnings from your benefits on a dollar-for-dollar basis.

-Normally, if you are claiming regular, parental, or compassionate care benefits, you can earn either of the following two amounts without changing the amount of EI benefits you receive:
+Under the EI Act, if you are claiming regular, parental, or compassionate care or parents of critically ill children benefits (including fishing), you can earn either of the following two amounts without changing the amount of EI benefits you receive:

 - 25% of your weekly benefit (if your weekly benefit amount is $200 or more); or